The-going/evlproject/content/core/benchmarks/_index.md

-- Since we have to follow a probabilistic approach for determining the worst case latency, we ought to run the test long enough in order to increase the likeliness of exercizing the code path(s) which might cause the worst jitter.
-Practically, running the test under load for 24 hours uninterrupted seems to deliver a worst case value we can trust.
+- Since we have to follow a probabilistic approach for determining the worst case latency, we ought to run the test long enough in order to increase the likeliness of exercizing the code path(s) which might cause the worst latency.
+Practically, running the test under load for 24 hours uninterrupted may deliver a worst case value we can trust.

 #### Defining the stress workloads {#stress-workloads}